 At InterNation, we believe in “truth in estimates.”
 Our goal is to have the final project costs come in on or under budget.
 Certainly, almost any service business makes the same pledge time and time again.
 However, in the translation industry, as in many others, intense competition leads agencies to put their best feet forward by making a given estimate as appealing as possible to the prospective client.

 Unfortunately, this make-a-good-first-impression approach often has the effect of disguising significant costs that come back to bite the client when payment is due.
 These hidden costs are particularly evident in translation and voice-over recording estimates.
 The following questions will help you to ferret them out—so you do not end up comparing apples to pineapples.

 Translation does not always mean the same thing to everyone.
 To some, it will mean the work of a single linguist.
-Other will expect a second linguist other than the initial translator to edit and review the work in a process of independent validation.
-Others will expect a third person, the proofreader, to carefully scrutinize the translator and editor and create a consensus of opinion between all three.
+Others will expect a second linguist other than the initial translator to edit and review the work in a process of independent validation.
+Others again will expect a third person, the proofreader, to carefully scrutinize the translator and editor and create a consensus of opinion between all three.